Melanie-J-Baker/restaurant-site/README.md

 # restaurant-site

-Created as part of the Odin project curriculum.
+Created as part of the Odin Project curriculum using JavaScript and webpack.

 Visit the site at:
 https://melanie-j-baker.github.io/restaurant-site/